jgerstmayr/EXUDYN/docs/RST/cInterface/Exudyn.rst

 * | **InfoStat**\ (\ *writeOutput*\  = True):
   | Retrieve list of global information on memory allocation and other counts as list:[array_new_counts, array_delete_counts, vector_new_counts, vector_delete_counts, matrix_new_counts, matrix_delete_counts, linkedDataVectorCast_counts]; May be extended in future; if writeOutput==True, it additionally prints the statistics; counts for new vectors and matrices should not depend on numberOfSteps, except for some objects such as ObjectGenericODE2 and for (sensor) output to files; Not available if code is compiled with __FAST_EXUDYN_LINALG flag
 * | **Go**\ ():
-  | Creates a SystemContainer SC and a main system mbs
+  | Creates a SystemContainer SC and a main multibody system mbs
 * | **InvalidIndex**\ ():
   | This function provides the invalid index, which may depend on the kind of 32-bit, 64-bit signed or unsigned integer; e.g. node index or item index in list; currently, the InvalidIndex() gives -1, but it may be changed in future versions, therefore you should use this function
 * | **variables**: